xxwilliam/assignment-1/README.md

 Born in Australia

 Education To Date Year 10 in 1989, Tafe cooking in 1990, Chubb Security in 2003, Certificate 3 in Security Ope rations in 2010,
 Rmit Introduction to IT in 2021

-Mt interest in IT came about when a friend of mine was chatting to a guy online from the USA.
+My interest in IT came about when a friend of mine was chatting to a guy online from the USA.
 She was telling m e all about him, like that he owned a Harley Davidson store, lived in a big house, and was very rich.
 She also told me he wanted h er to fly to the USA.